 “Monsters aren’t so bad,” he said.

 “You’re not,” she said.
 “Or, you don’t seem so bad.
 If they were all like you, I think… it would be different.”
 She pushed away from her tree, and he got a better look at her.
-Her tunic and leggings were both torn, much of her hair pulled loose from her braid.
+Her tunic and leggings were both torn, much of her brown hair pulled loose from her braid.
 The shape of her arms was familiar, the same muscles on a different body.
 But her shoulders were broad and her legs were thick, leather boots all scuffed.
 Short and wide.
 Sturdy, was what she looked like.
-He wouldn’t have guessed her for the Hero, if not for the blade at her waist and its ominous glow.
+He wouldn’t have guessed her for the Hero, if not for the blade at her waist and its ominous shimmer.
 “You should stay away from people,” she warned.
 “I think it’s okay, if you do.”

 “I’ll keep that in mind,” he said, watching as she disappeared into the trees.

 He should have asked her name, he realized.
 He’d know soon enough.

 He watched her from afar.
 He wasn’t always a Tauril.
 Sometimes he was a Misthawk, or a Howler, or an Entboar, or a Bruteling.

 She probably could have killed him at her grave.
 He realized this the first time he watched her kill an Ursbat.
 She was pure brute strength with no caution to temper it, willing to crawl up behind a beast just for the chance that her blade would strike true the first time.
 He watched her climb onto its back as it roused, expecting her to fall and her neck to break.
 Instead she rode it, driving her sword into its back until it fell.

 She could have done the same to him.
 It wouldn’t have been much more difficult.
 He wasn’t back to his full strength just yet.